-Mr Speaker, a summary offence for stealing of anything to the value not exceeding \$500 and unlawfully setting fire to property or vegetation which causes damage to the property or vegetation not exceeding \$5000 in value, are included in the Bill.
-This means that, if appropriate, these offences are not crimes and can be heard summarily.
-These offences, however, will still require the ability for forensic samples to be taken, under certain circumstances, and therefore the Bill contains a consequential amendment to the definition of 'serious offence' within the Forensic Procedures Act 2000 to include these new offences.
+A summary offence for unlawfully setting fire to property or vegetation which causes damage to the property or vegetation not exceeding \$5000 in value, is included in the Bill.
+This means that, if appropriate, this offence is not a crime and can be heard summarily.
+This offence, however, will still require the ability for forensic samples to be taken and therefore the Bill contains a consequential amendment to the definition of 'serious offence' within the Forensic Procedures Act 2000 to include this new offence.